einarwh/experiments-in-powerblog/content/draft/fluent-logs.md

     });
 ```

-If we pass a scope like that to the Application Insights logging provider, what happens?
+If we pass a scope like that to the Application Insights log provider, what happens?
 We get two properties added to customDimensions, `JobId` and `Details`.
 The value for the `JobId` is the integer 17.
 But what about `Details`?
 It becomes serialized as JSON:

 ```json
 { "CustomerId": "..." }